PhysicsJake/PhysicsJake-Data-Graphics/README.md

 [Display 6](reports/d6-3dprinting-report.md) 3D printing data plotted to show which parameters best affect specimen strength, sorted by infill and material.

+[Display 7](repotrs/d7-salary-report.md) Region Price Parity adjusted mean salries for mechanical engineers by state.
+A review of bang for your buck states for my graduating peers to consider.

 Discussion notes
 ----------------